International

 Economic Overview

-According to the World Bank, if PSE reforms continue, the poor layer of the Senegalese population would progressively be able to access high growth or value-added sectors, such as horticulture or agricultural processing.
-Senegal is ranked 170th out of 191 countries in the human development index (UNDP).
-In 2021, the unemployment rate of the country was at 3.7% (World Bank, ILO estimate).
+According to the World Bank, if PSE reforms continue, the poor layer of the Senegalese population would progressively be able to access high-growth or value-added sectors, such as horticulture or agricultural processing.
+In 2023, the unemployment rate of the country was at 2.8% (World Bank, ILO estimate).
+Several statistical studies conducted by the ANSD indicate that nearly 97% of economic units operate informally, with 96.4% of the active population engaged in the informal sector, encompassing both urban and rural areas.
+Overall, poverty (using the low middle-income poverty line) remained stable at around 36.3% in 2023 (World Bank), while the country’s GDP per capita (PPP) was estimated at USD 5,056 in 2024 (IMF).

 Source: IMF – World Economic Outlook Database , October 2021